25Vaishnavibarge17/Python-Coding-Questions/README.md

 9) Write a Python Program to find Factorial of given number using recursion and without recursion

 10) Write a Python program to calculate the square root of a given number

+11) Write a Python program to calculate the LCM of a given two numbers